A Newberry Library Adult Education Seminar

 Middlemarch, by George Eliot.
 Oxford World’s Classics, 2008.
 ISBN-13: 978-0198815518.
 Other materials will be made available by email and brought to the seminar sessions.

 For the first session, please read only the novel’s Prelude and Chapter One.
-Do not read the introduction by David Russell (yet).
+Do not read the introduction (yet).

 George Eliot’s Middlemarch has been a popular and critical success since its publication in 1872.
 In fact, it was a success even before its full publication in 1872, since it was serialized in eight installments beginning the year before.
 Victorian readers of this 800-page work enjoyed and absorbed the story for months, discussing its gradual unfolding with friends and family and anticipating the turns each new installment would take.